-RAINDANCE METROPOLITAN DISTRICT NO. 1 RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2021
+RAINDANCE METROPOLITAN DISTRICT NO. 1 RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022

-Net Change in Fund Balances - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ (316,714) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 In the statement of activities, capital outlay is not reported as an expenditure.
 However, the statement of activities will report as depreciation/amortization expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.

-Capital Outlay - Current Year Depreciation - Current Year

-The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital Outlay - Current Year Depreciation - Current Year Capital Assets Conveyed to Other Governments 6,550,455 (446,188) (2,763,774) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.

-Repayment of Developer Advances Developer Advances - Current Year 7,516,280

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Developer Advances Repayment of Developer Advances Lease Lease Principal Payment (4,818,231) 4,601,908 (166,449) 4,800 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued Interest on Developer Advances - Change in Liability (883,638)

-Accrued interest on Developer Advances - Change in Liability
+Accrued Interest on Lease - Change in Liability